meikemorren/CrossCulturalChallengesTPB/readme.md

 ### Code

 In the code folder you can find all the code used to obtain the figures and tables in the paper.
 To inspect the datafile MASEM_study_2020_R.txt, run the file preparation.R first.
 Next, run moderators.R to add the moderator variables (i.e. Individualism-Collectivism dimensions).
 To conduct the bivariate analyses, go to fixed-random-mixed.R.
-This file also contains the tests for publication biases (e.g. funnel plots and egger's test).
+This file also contains the tests for publication biases (e.g. funnel plots and Egger's test).
 Before you start the MASEM analyses, the data needs to be reshaped into a list, see list.R.
 You can conduct the MASEM analysis via the file onestage-masem.R.
 Additionally we conduct the moderator analysis in onestage-masem-mods.R.

 - **preparation.R** : reads in file, creates a wide format (each study one line), and adds labels to the correlations
 - **moderators.R** : reads in files of moderator values, imputes missing values, and creates a wide format dataframe
 - **fixed-random-mixed.R** : performs bivariate analyses and inspects publication bias
+- **list.R** : creates a list that can be used as input for MASEM analyses
 - **onestage-masem.R** : estimates the onestage MASEM and creates table 3
 - **onestage-masem-mods.R** : adds moderator analyses and creates tables 4 and 5

-Our additional analyses of the Campbell Paradigm are reported in one-factor-model.R.
 We also added the code in which we created the descriptive tables 1 and 2 and figure 4.

 ### Output